094459/newsletter-oss-projects/README.md

 [ziya](https://github.com/ziya-ai/ziya) is a code assist tool for Amazon Bedrock models that can read your entire codebase and answer questions.
 The tool currently operates in Read only mode, but doing more that this is on the road map.(#204)

+**AWS Amplify Gen 2 Kiro Power**

+[AWS Amplify Gen 2 Kiro Power](https://github.com/kiro-powers/amplify-gen2-kiro-power) provides a Kiro POWER that provides a starter template for creating applications using React+Vite and AWS Amplify, with a focus on easy setup for authentication, API, AI, and database capabilities.
+This template equips you with a foundational React application integrated with AWS Amplify, optimized for scalability and performance.
+It is perfect for developers aiming to kickstart their projects with pre-configured AWS services like Cognito, AppSync, Bedrock, and DynamoDB.(#218)

+**AWS-Brief**

+[AWS-Brief](https://github.com/mehmetayberk/aws-brief) is an AI powered automation tool from AWS Community Builder Mehmet Ayberk that solves the information overload problem for cloud teams by intelligently monitoring 36+ official AWS RSS feeds and filtering out noise to deliver only relevant updates.
+It uses AI models to analyse AWS announcements, security bulletins, and service updates, then sends curated summaries and real-time alerts through your preferred communication channels.
+Instead of manually sifting through hundreds of AWS updates weekly, developers and DevOps teams get actionable intelligence with impact assessments delivered directly to Slack, Teams, Discord, or email.
+This ensures teams stay current with critical AWS developments without drowning in irrelevant notifications.
+Check out the README, but lots of deployment options (including local models if you use Ollama).(#218)

+**cdk-terrain**

+[cdk-terrain](https://github.com/cdk-terrain/cdk-terrain) is a community fork of the Cloud Development Kit for Terraform (CDKTF).
+CDKTF/CDKTN allows you to use familiar programming languages to define cloud infrastructure and provision it through HashiCorp Terraform or OpenTofu.
+This gives you access to the entire Terraform/OpenTofu ecosystem without learning HashiCorp Configuration Language (HCL) and lets you leverage the power of your existing toolchain for testing, dependency management, etc. The project currently support TypeScript, Python and Go, as is a work in progress.
+If you were using cdktf before, then you probably want to check this out.(#218)

+**Fast CloudFormation Validation for VS Code**

+[WA2 VS Code Extension](https://github.com/wa2/wa2-vscode) WA2 is a high-performance VS Code extension that provides lightning-fast CloudFormation template validation, built with Rust and designed to be 9× faster than existing tools.
+It validates AWS CloudFormation templates in real-time, checking syntax, structure, and resource properties against official AWS schemas to catch errors early in development.
+The extension supports 1000+ AWS resource types and all intrinsic functions, delivering sub-second validation with precise error locations.
+For DevOps engineers and cloud architects working with Infrastructure as Code, WA2 offers a modern, performance focused alternative to slow existing validation tools.
+Very cool indeed.(#218)

+**git-kiro-powers**

+[kiro-powers](https://github.com/kiro-powers/git-kiro-powers) This project appears to be an experimental repository that provides some sample Kiro Git Powers.
+The description of the Power says "Complete guide for Git version control with workflows, conventional commits, pre-commit hooks, and best practices for professional development".
+From the repo, check out the .git directory which reveals the POWER.md and support assets.(#218)

+**run-mcp**

+[run-mcp](https://github.com/michaelwalmsley/run-mcp) comes from the fair hands of AWS Hero Michael Walmsley and provides a security focused wrapper that solves a critical vulnerability in MCP (Model Context Protocol) servers by running them in isolated containers instead of with full user permissions.
+It's a drop-in replacement that requires only changing uvx or npx to run-mcp in your configuration, instantly sandboxing third-party MCP servers from sensitive data like SSH keys and AWS credentials.
+The tool abstracts away container complexity while providing explicit permission controls, making it safe to run untrusted MCP servers with AI assistants like Kiro and others.
+Check out his supporting blog post, Run Any MCP Server Securely Without Changing Its Config.(#218)

+**stakpak**

+[stakpak](https://github.com/stakpak/stakpak) is an open source DevOps agent from AWS Community Builder Noureldin Ehab that helps teams ship faster by helping them secure, deploy, and maintain production infrastructure from their terminal.
+Works with any LLM (Claude, GPT, Gemini), handles secrets securely, and uses customisable rulebooks to guide operational workflows from generating Terraform and Kubernetes configs to dockerizing apps and troubleshooting CI/CD.
+Check out the README and the docs to help you get started.(#218)

+**taws**

+[taws](https://github.com/hbabel/taws) taws is a cool project from Hüseyin Babal that provides a terminal based interface for managing AWS resources, that is built in Rust for speed and reliability.
+It transforms the AWS Console experience into a keyboard-driven terminal application, allowing developers and DevOps engineers to browse, monitor, and manage their entire AWS infrastructure without leaving the command line.
+With support for 94+ resource types across 60+ AWS services, it provides a unified dashboard that eliminates the need to constantly switch between the web console and CLI tools.(#218)

 ### Governance & Risk

 **aft-account-suspend-close-solution**